 - Smart TV: Roku (works with Alexa & Google Assistant

-Our own 50-inch model weighs in at just 13.5kg, which means setting it up on a TV stand by ourselves was relatively easy (though we’d definitely recommend having a second pair of hands!).
-You can also mount it to the wall, but the legs included are fairly good looking if you’d rather not commit to one location.
+Our 50-inch model weighs in at just 13.5kg, so setting it up on a TV stand by ourselves was relatively easy (though we’d recommend having a second pair of hands!).
+Of course, you can also mount it to the wall, but the legs included are pretty good-looking if you’d rather not commit to one location.

 All in all, image and audio quality are better than you might expect from a TV at this price point, with the only real issue we’ve found related to HDR streaming.
 Often the image will break up slightly and stutter when watching something on Disney+, for example, but it’s not an everyday problem.

-If you’re not quite happy with how your viewing looks or sounds out of the box, the TV offers a lot of different options for you to play with.
+If you’re not entirely happy with how your viewing looks or sounds out of the box, the TV offers many different options for you to play with.
 Hitting the star (*) button on the remote while watching brings up these settings, so you can see the change in real-time and fiddle around until you’re completely satisfied.